levuxuananit/AWS-RAG-CHATBOT-WORKSHOP/content/_index.md

 weight : 1
 chapter : false
 ---
-### Workshop Introduction: Personalized PDF Chatbots with Amazon Bedrock
+# Personalized PDF Chatbots with Amazon Bedrock

 Welcome to the Personalized PDF Chatbots with Amazon Bedrock workshop!
 In this hands-on session, you will build an intelligent, AI-powered chatbot that can understand and answer user questions based on documents they upload themselves, such as PDFs, CSVs, and text files.